storj-archived/storj.js/README.md

 # Storj.js
 Extremely early version of the browser library for [Storj.io](https://storj.io/).
+This library currently exposes [storj core bridge-client](https://github.com/Storj/core/tree/master/lib/bridge-client) to the browser.

+A [discussion](https://github.com/Storj/storj.js/issues/2) has started about moving the bridge-client and requests to bridge out of core and into storj.js api and documentation.

 ## Table of Contents